ericchase-library/ts-library/README.md

 - https://github.com/ericchase-library/ts-library

-This project houses the TypeScript library that I use on a day-to-day basis (yes, daily).
+This project houses the TypeScript library that I build to make common webdev workflows easier.
 Everyone is free to use it!
 I tried to make this comprehensive README file to explain everything about the project.
 If you have any questions or suggestions, or just want some basic help setting up your dev environment, please feel free to contact me!

 You can find the email I use for github on my github profile: